The Maggie

-The 'Maggie' (released in the U.S.A. as High and Dry) is a 1954 British comedy film produced by Ealing Studios.
-Directed by Alexander Mackendrick and written by William Rose, it is a story of a clash of cultures between a hard-driving American businessman and a wily Scottish captain.
-Colin McArthur has made a trenchant criticism of its representation of Scotland and its relationship with American capital, and of the failure of contemporary commentators to interrogate the narrative about Scotland it constructed.
+The 'Maggie' (U.S. title: High and Dry; also known as Highland Fling) is a 1954 British comedy film directed by Alexander Mackendrick and starring Paul Douglas, Alex Mackenzie and James Copeland.
+It was written by William Rose and produced by Ealing Studios.
+It is a story of a clash of cultures between a hard-driving American businessman and a wily Scottish Clyde puffer captain.

 The story was inspired by Neil Munro's short stories of the Vital Spark and her captain, Para Handy.

 Plot

-The Maggie is a typical Clyde puffer, a small, aged cargo boat.
-MacTaggart, her rascal of a captain, is in dire need of £300 to renew his licence.
-In a shipping office in Glasgow, he overhears Mr Pusey, an Englishman complete with bowler hat and umbrella, trying to arrange for the transportation of some personal furniture for his boss, American Calvin B. Marshall.
-The big, reputable shipping company has nothing immediately available, so MacTaggart gets the job when Pusey mistakenly believes that he works for the company and that the more modern vessel docked next to the Maggie is MacTaggart's.
+The Maggie is an aged Clyde puffer, a small, coal fired cargo boat.
+Peter MacTaggart, her rascal of a captain, is in dire need of £300 to repair the boat's plates and renew its loading licence.
+At the offices of a shipping company in Glasgow, he overhears Mr Pusey, an Englishman complete with bowler hat and umbrella, trying to arrange transportation of some personal items of furniture for his boss, American Calvin B. Marshall.
+The reputable shipping company has nothing immediately available, so MacTaggart gets the job when Pusey mistakenly believes that he works for the company and that the more modern vessel docked next to the Maggie is MacTaggart's.

 Marshall is a wealthy industrialist, a stubborn and determined self-made man.
 When he eventually learns the truth, he sets out in pursuit by aeroplane and hired car.
 Catching up with the puffer, he puts Pusey on board to ensure the cargo is transferred to another boat.
-But his underling is no match for the captain; he ends up in jail on a charge of poaching.
+Pusey is no match for the captain and ends up in jail on a charge of poaching, after pushing the Laird in the canal.
 Marshall realizes that he will have to handle the matter personally.
-After another costly chase, he boards the boat himself to spur the cargo transfer.
-However, the route and timing of the voyage are governed by MacTaggart, tidal variations and local community priorities.
+After another costly chase, he boards the boat himself to hasten the cargo transfer.
+The route and timing of the voyage however, are governed by MacTaggart, tidal variations, fog and local community priorities.